aleph2c/miros/docs/_sources/glossary.rst.txt

      the parents states unless this behavior is over-written by the designer.

    Hierarchical State Machine
-     HSM: a state machine where states can exit within other states.
+     HSM: a state machine where states can exist within other states.
 An outer state is called a parent state and an inner state is called a child state.
      In an HSM all child states share the behavior of the parents states unless this behavior is over-written by the designer.
+Software written using HSM follow the :term:`harel formalism<Harel Formalism>`

    Payload
       A data object that has been injected into an Event.
 It is intended to be